Airstair: Design

-Ventral airstairs are featured on most tail-engined airliners, such as the Boeing 727, the McDonnell Douglas DC-9, MD-80 and MD-90, the BAC 1-11, and the Yakovlev Yak-40/Yak-42 series, and are incorporated as ramps which lower from the fuselage.
+Ventral airstairs have been used on rear-engined airliners, such as the Boeing 727, the McDonnell Douglas DC-9, MD-80 and MD-90, the BAC 1-11, the Sud Aviation Caravelle and the Yakovlev Yak-40/Yak-42 series, and are incorporated as ramps which lower from the fuselage.
 The Ilyushin Il-86 has three airstairs on the port side.

-The most common type of airstair is found in most business aircraft, regional jets, and other small airliners, which is a stair built into the inside of the main passenger door, which is lowered to the outside.
-Aircraft such as the Fokker F-28 series and the VFW-Fokker 614 made this design popular.
-The stairs are actually part of the door rather than an attached stair.
-This design is efficient and because the aircraft which use it sit low to the ground, the design can stay simple and not add complexity or weight to the design, one of the biggest problems with airstair assemblies.
-The design has also been used with a single-length set of extension stairs on aircraft such as the cargo compartment of the widebody Ilyushin Il-86 (the primary entrance to the aircraft for passengers), Boeing VC-25, and the belly lounges of three Lockheed L-1011s.
+The most common type of airstair is found on most business aircraft, regional jets, and other small airliners.
+Steps are built on the inside of the passenger door, which is hinged at its lower edge to make a stairway from the ground.
+Because the aircraft which use it sit low to the ground, it is simple and relatively light.
+This type has also been used with a single-length stair extension to the cargo compartment of the widebody Ilyushin Il-86 (the primary entrance to the aircraft for passengers), Boeing VC-25, and the belly lounges of three Lockheed L-1011s.

 Another widespread type of airstair is used for forward doors.
 The stair folds and stows under the floor of the door and is deployed from the fuselage immediately below the forward door.
 This type of airstair is found on many short-range aircraft such as Boeing 737s, DC-9s, and some Airbus A320 series aircraft.
 The mechanism is also quite heavy; as a result, many airlines have removed this system to reduce aircraft weight.